torvalds/linux/Documentation/networking/bonding.rst

 support, and many unmanaged switches as well.

-The advanced balance modes (balance-tlb and balance-alb) do not have special switch requirements, but do need device drivers that support specific features (described in the appropriate section under module parameters, above).
+The advanced balance modes (balance-tlb and balance-alb) do analt have special switch requirements, but do need device drivers that support specific features (described in the appropriate section under module parameters, above).